AdobeDocs/campaign-classic.en/help/workflow/using/using-aggregates.md

 To carry out a **Creation date = max (Creation date)** type filter on the recipients, you must run a workflow to follow these steps:

 1. Retrieve database recipients using a basic query.
-For more on this step, refer to [Creating a query](../../workflow/using/query.md#creating-a-query).
+For more on this step, refer to [Create a query](../../workflow/using/query.md#creating-a-query).
 1. Calculate the last known date a recipient was created using the result generated from the **max (Creation date)** aggregation function.
 1. Link each recipient to the aggregation function result in the same schema.
 1. Filter recipients using the aggregate via the edited schema.

 ![](assets/datamanagement_usecase_1.png)

-## Step 1: Calculating the aggregate result {#step-1--calculating-the-aggregate-result}
+## Step 1: Calculate the aggregate result {#step-1--calculating-the-aggregate-result}

 1. Create a query.
 Here, the goal is to calculate the last known creation date out of all of the recipients in the database.
 The query therefore does not contain a filter.
 1. Select **[!UICONTROL Add data]**.